mikiehan/lab-starter/assignments/minilab0/README.md

 By **final** deadline
 * Complete the rest of the `TODOs` in `Lab0_Notebook.ipynb`.
 * Push the updated notebook to team repository.

-## Team Info

-Partner A: Name (UTEID)

-Partner B: Name (UTEID)

-(Note once the team is formed, you may not leave the team as code base is very small.)

 ## Why Are We Using Old Versions?